Enhancement Tools

 Refocus Comparison with Other Techniques

-Sharpening applies a small convolution matrix that increases the difference between a source pixel and its immediate neighbors.
+All types of sharpening work by applying a small convolution matrix that increases the difference between a source pixel and its immediate neighbors.
 FIR Wiener filtering is a more general technique because it allows a much larger neighborhood and better parameterizations.
 Sharpening only works when your images are very slightly blurred.
 Furthermore, for high values of the sharpening parameter the results frequently looks “noisy”.
 With FIR Wiener filtering this noise can be greatly reduced by selecting higher values for the Correlation and Noise filter parameters.

 In general, unsharp masking produces better results than sharpening.
 This is probably caused by the fact that unsharp masking uses a larger neighborhood than sharpening.